spatie/laravel-medialibrary/docs/handling-uploads-with-media-library-pro/handling-uploads-with-livewire.md

 ---
-title: Handling uploads with Blade
+title: Handling uploads with Livewire
 weight: 4
 ---

-You can make use of the `x-media-library-attachment` and `x-media-library-collection` Blade components to handle uploads.
+You can make use of the `x-media-library-attachment` and `x-media-library-collection` inside of the views of your own Livewire components.

 ## Getting started

-The Blade components that handle uploads leverage [Livewire](https://laravel-livewire.com) under the hood.
-That's why you must follow [Livewire's installation instructions](https://laravel-livewire.com/docs/installation) as well.
+Make sure to have followed [Livewire's installation instructions](https://laravel-livewire.com/docs/installation).

 Make sure Alpine is available on the page as well.
-The easiest way is to include it from a cdn
+The easiest way is to include it from a CDN:

 ```html
 <script src="https://cdn.jsdelivr.net/gh/alpinejs/alpine@v2.6.0/dist/alpine.min.js" defer></script>